Regulating the sector

 - a statutory letting agent code of practice which came into force on 31 January 2018.
 It sets out the service standards that letting agents must meet and will give tenants and landlords the ability to challenge poor practice

-- a new means of redress to the First-tier Tribunal for Scotland (Housing and Property Chamber).
+- a means of redress to the First-tier Tribunal for Scotland (Housing and Property Chamber).
 Landlords, tenants and Scottish Ministers will be able to go to the tribunal where there has been a breach of the code of practice.
 Where an agent has failed to comply with the code, the tribunal must issue an enforcement order setting out the steps the letting agent must take to rectify the problem

 - powers for Scottish Ministers to obtain information and of inspection, to monitor compliance and support enforcement